 Starting to compile a list of papers I read!
-Alongside each paper’s link and abstract; engaging conversation generated using NotebookLM is also available.
+Alongside each paper’s link and abstract; I will be sharing an engaging conversation generated using NotebookLM.
+Slowly it is taking form of a technical podcast which I have named as explainability.
 I listen to these while traveling.
 It’s crafted to spark curiosity; hope you find it useful too!

 1. Gemini Robotics: AI in the Physical World (June, 2025)